1. Time Lost is Opportunity Cost

 3. Internal Resources are Limited

 Not all companies have the luxury of having a dedicated Talent Acquisition department.
 Even if they do, this may not be an expansive team.
-HR departments do so much more than hiring; employee relations, benefits, compliance, training, etc. that are absolutely vital to an organization running properly.
-With a finite amount of time and resources, HR departments are often stretched too thin and good talent can can slip through the cracks.
+HR departments do so much more than hiring, they are responsible for employee relations, benefits, compliance, training, etc. which are absolutely vital to an organization running properly.
+With a finite amount of time and resources, HR departments are often stretched too thin and good talent can slip through the cracks.
 Both from a time and a workload perspective, there are situations when the resources must be ruthlessly allocated.
 If the role has been unfilled for an inordinate amount of time, or the internal HR department is already near or at capacity, a difficult position to recruit for is not going to receive the attention it warrants.
 Instead of making the decision to permanently hire new personnel for what may be a temporary influx of hiring needs, partner with a reputable search firm.
 A search firm deals solely with recruiting talent and has mastered a myriad of tools and strategies needed to hunt down the best possible talent for any position.
 Does your internal team have the resources needed to find the perfect candidates for every needed position?

 4. The Role is New or Needs to be Rebuilt